SiegeSailor/Smarty-Notebook/.github/CONTRIBUTING.md

 ## Setting Up a Development Environment

 Please take a moment to read through [Setting Up a Local Environment](./../README.md#setting-up-a-local-environment) to ensure you have the necessary tools and dependencies installed.
-Once we have your local environment configured, installed the development dependencies with:
+Once we have your local environment configured, install the development dependencies with:

 ```shell
 poetry install --with dev